 this is me

-I'm a museum educator and an artist.
+I'm an artist with an innate inclination toward public engagement and community education.
 My art practice includes photo works, writing, zines, and artist books.

 As an educator I'm especially into producing museum-based zines programs and STEAM programming for K-12, as well as leading intergenerational hands-on workshops that get people making things together.
 I believe learning is fun, and reflecting on our learning is how it lands.